tmcclung/tube/README.md

 and managed via a Docker Swarm cluster with a Docker-Compose / Stack very similiar to the one you can find in the repo: [docker-compose.yml](docker-compose.yml)

-Beyond this a "PRoduction Deployment" is out-of-scope at this time for the documentation being provided here.
+Beyond this a "Production Deployment" is out-of-scope at this time for the documentation being provided here.
 Please don't hesitate to file an [Issue](https://github.com/prologic/tube/issues/new) however for ask for help or advice or contact the author directly!